-If the air conditioning unit is too small, it isn’t able to adequately cool the space.
+If the air conditioning unit is too small, it won’t be able to adequately cool the space.
 It will also struggle to keep up with the cooling demands, and the unit will wear out much more quickly than if it was the right size.
-If an air conditioning unit is too large or too small, you will have to shell out a lot of money for repairs, or need to replace the whole unit in the near future.
+If an air conditioning unit is too large or too small, you may have to shell out a lot of money for repairs, or need to replace the whole unit in the near future.

-You need to look for an air conditioning unit that is the correct size and can deliver correct cooling for your home.
-You should make sure that your contractor measures your square footage, the layout, and gets an accurate calculation for the load that is needed, and the type of insulation used in your home, before he installs the unit.
+Choosing the correct size air conditioning unit that can deliver the right amount of cooling for your home is critical.
+You should make sure that your contractor measures your square footage, the layout, and gets an accurate calculation for the load that is needed, and the type of insulation used in your home, before they install the unit.

 Not Changing The Air Filter

-Changing the air filter on most air conditioning units is fairly easy and inexpensive, however most homeowners with air conditioning units will not do this simple task.
-The air filter is designed to prevent dust and another debris from the outside from entering your home, via the air conditioning unit.
+Changing the air filter on most air conditioning units is fairly easy and inexpensive, however most homeowners with air conditioning units don’t do this simple task.
+The air filter is designed to prevent dust and other debris from the outside from entering your home, via the air conditioning unit.
 Over time, the air filter can become clogged.

-The time period between the times that you should change your air conditioning unit’s air filter will depend on a few things.
-For many unit, a new air filter will be needed every 2 to 3 months.
-If you have a pet, run the unit for 6 or more months a year, if you or a person in the house hold smokes inside, or there is construction near or inside the house means that you should be changing the air filter about once a month.
+The frequency with which you should change your air conditioning unit’s air filter will depend on a few things.
+For many units, the air filter should be replaced every 2 to 3 months.
+If you have a pet, run the unit for 6 or more months a year, if you or a person in the household smokes inside, or there is construction near or inside the house, you should be changing the air filter about once a month.

 Not changing the air filter can lead to expensive energy costs, and repairs to the air conditioning unit that could have been avoided.
 In some cases not changing the air filter will lead to freezing inside of the air conditioning unit.